-Plus500 fees like any forex broker can be categorised into three areas:
+Plus500 fees like any CFD provider can be categorised into three areas:

 The analysis below examines these four areas and key strengths and weaknesses of forex trading with Plus500.

 Spreads for Plus500 are not fixed.
 This mean the difference between the buy and sell price of any currency pairing will variate during the day based on market factors.
 To provide an idea of spreads we have looked at the major pairings on the 02/01/2018 for a snapshot in time.

 The spread for the Australian to American dollar is $0.95 per unit also know as 0.03%.
 At the time of this Plus500 fees analysis the exact spread was 1.9pips.

 The Euro to Australian Dollar has a spread per unit of $2.20 (the same percentage as the AUD/USD).
 The spread on the 13th of October was 4.4 pips for this currency pairing.

 The British Pound to Australian dollar has a lower spread percentage of 0.02% compared to the two currency pairings above.
 The spread per unit is AU$0.64 and at the time of this review the actual live spread was 3.2pips.

 The overall spreads are not the lowest in the industry with several ECN forex brokers offering lower rates as you can view on the forex trading comparison table.
 There are however reasons for this being the case and these are explained in the next section.